aparajita/capacitor-native-decorator/README.md

 What many developers may not know is that Capacitor does provide a way to call a plugin method from TypeScript: `Capacitor.toNative()`.
 So it is *technically* possible to keep your TypeScript code and call native methods, but  *practically* speaking it almost isn’t, because the interface of `toNative()` is cumbersome to say the least, and requires huge amounts of boilerplate code.

-**@​​native** solves all these problems, and much more.
+**@​native** solves all these problems, and much more.

 ## Features

-**@​​native** is a TypeScript method decorator.
+**@​native** is a TypeScript method decorator.
 It’s quite simple to use.
 You just add it before an instance method declaration, like this:

 ```typescript
 import { native } from 'ws-capacitor-native-decorator';